Tool models and flexible pick orientation

 Pickit allows the pick orientation to tilt around the X and/or Y axes, as well as to rotate around the tool Z-axis (below left).
 Flexibility around each axis is represented as a circular sector as wide as the specified interval size (below right).
 It can be visualized in the robot tool and pick point views.

-It’s possible to instruct Pickit how much we want the tool to use its tilt flexibility:
+When tilting, it’s possible to instruct Pickit how much we want the tool to use this flexibility:

-When Prefer picks with less tilt is selected, the tilting flexibility will only be used to make a point pickable, such as to avoid a collision between the robot tool and the bin or other objects.
+When Prefer picks with less tilt is selected, the tilting flexibility will only be used to make a point pickable, such as to avoid a collision (above left).
 If apart from tilting, the tool additionally allows rotating about the Z-axis, this rotation will be used to align as close as possible to the preferred pick orientation.
 This is the default setting, and is recommended whenever tilting the tool decreases the likelihood of pick success.
 For instance, some suction cups might have more difficulty establishing vacuum when highly tilted.

 On the other hand, when Prefer picks pointing up is selected, the tilting flexibility will be used to align as much as possible with the preferred pick orientation, which points up.
-The real application pictures shown above correspond to this situation.
 Prefer this setting when you want to minimize tilting of the robot flange.

 The below image shows the difference between the two alternatives for a gripper allowed to tilt 30°.

 A tool with a passive hinge is well suited for picking tilted objects from deep bins, while tilting the robot flange as little as possible.
-Minimizing robot flange tilt is associated with the following advantages:
+Minimizing robot flange tilt is associated with the advantages mentioned here.